APUOPE-RE/frontend/README.md

 ## Prerequisites

-- Node.js (v?)
+- Node.js 20+
-- npm (v?)
+- npm 10.9+
-- Docker (v?)
+- Docker 20.10+

 ## Getting started

+1. Clone the repository.
+2. Check the `.env` file for correct address for the backend.
+3. Run the application with following instructions:

-You can either run the project locally (best for active development) or use Docker to run the project in a container.
+You can either run this applcation locally (best for active development) or use Docker to run the project in a container.

+To run the Next.js application locally:

 ```bash
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Or you can run the Next.js application through Docker:

 ```bash
 npm run docker:up